CatoLynx/Cheetah_Firmware/README.md

 ## Buffers and formats
 Since this firmware supports many different types of displays, there is a need for multiple different kinds of buffers and formats.
+One buffer is common to all of them: `display_output_buffer`, which holds the raw data that gets sent to the display in the format required by the display.
+Depending on the project configuration, displays can use double buffering, in which case `prev_display_output_buffer` also exists.

+Details about the buffers and the general operational workflow can be found in `docs/buffer_overview.pdf`.

 ### Pixel-based displays
 Pixel-based displays use framebuffers.
-Depending on the project configuration, they can use one or two buffers.
-Using two framebuffers allows for double buffering, which reduces image artifacts.
-Also depending on project configuration, the buffer(s) can have one of three formats:
+Depending on project configuration, the buffer can have one of three formats:

 * 24bpp: RGB color, 8 bits per color, 24 bits per pixel
 * 8bpp: Grayscale, 8 bits per pixel
 * 1bpp: Only on or off, 1 bit per pixel

+Pixel-based displays use the following buffers:

+* `display_pixel_buffer`, which contains the bitmap data as vertical columns, starting at the top left, going down, from left to right
+* `display_output_buffer`, as explained above

 ### Character-based displays
-Character-based displays use several buffers:
+Character-based displays use the following buffers:

-* The text buffer, which holds the input text as entered by the user
+* `display_text_buffer`, which holds the input text as entered by the user
-* The character buffer, which holds an intermediary representation of each character, e.g. a different character set
+* `display_char_buffer`, which holds an intermediary representation of each character, e.g. a different character set
-* The quirk flags buffer, which holds metadata for each character, such as combining diacritical marks
+* `display_quirk_flags_buffer`, which holds additional data for each character, such as combining diacritical marks, in a display-specific format
+* `display_output_buffer`, as explained above

+### Character-on-pixel displays
+Character-based displays on top of pixel-based displays basically modulate a pixel-based display with a character-based display and use the following buffers:

+* `display_pixel_buffer`, which contains the bitmap data as vertical columns, starting at the top left, going down, from left to right
+* `display_text_buffer`, which holds the input text as entered by the user
+* `display_char_buffer`, which holds an intermediary representation of each character, e.g. a different character set
-* The framebuffer, which holds the raw data that gets sent to the display in whatever format necessary
+* `display_quirk_flags_buffer`, which holds additional data for each character, such as combining diacritical marks, in a display-specific format
+* `display_output_buffer`, as explained above

+### Pixel-on-character displays
+Planned, but not yet implemented.

 ### Selection-based displays
 Selection-based displays use the following buffers:

+* `display_framebuf_mask`, which is used to know which unit addresses are in use
-* The framebuffer, which consists of one byte per display unit (e.g. a split-flap module) and contains that unit's target position
+* `display_output_buffer`, which in this case consists of one byte per display unit (e.g. a split-flap module) and contains that unit's target position
-* A buffer mask, which is used to know which unit addresses are in use

 The buffer mask is used because for selection displays, the firmware only defines the display driver and buffer size, but the actual configuration of the layout and contents of the individual units is done via a JSON file uploaded to SPIFFS.